SwaminathanT02/JHUProject_Course_3/CodeBook.md

 ## Variable Description
 * subject -- An identifier of the subject who carried out the experiment.
-* activity -- Its activity label.
+* activity -- The activity being performed.
 * Other Variables --
- * Triaxial acceleration from the accelerometer (total acceleration) and the estimated body acceleration.
+ 1. Triaxial acceleration from the accelerometer (total acceleration) and the estimated body acceleration.
- * Triaxial Angular velocity from the gyroscope.
+ 2. Triaxial Angular velocity from the gyroscope.
- * A 561-feature vector with time and frequency domain variables.
+ 3. A 561-feature vector with time and frequency domain variables.